 From Graham Bell to AI, the epic tale of telecoms

-Orange today has more than 150,000 employees, a strong brand in 28 countries and 261 million customers worldwide.
+Orange today has more than 151,000 employees, a strong brand in 28 countries, presence in more than 220 countries and territories and 264 million customers worldwide.
 What gives us our identity is our Human Inside philosophy and also a rich and diverse history that helps to explain our evolution.

 More than a telecoms operator, we’ve become a major player in many fields of digital innovation, which enables us to support our customers and continue to meet the major societal challenges experienced along the way.
 Looking back over more than a century, the Orange story is filled with innovations that have always focused on helping as many people as possible.